beatriz-nagae/beatriz-nagae/README.md

 I don't believe DEVS should be grumpy and quiet.
 Coding can and should be an adventure if you see it with caring eyes.
 I do not fear what I don't know.
 It's just a matter of time and persistence.
 Life is a Square Onix game, computer science is my quest, and I am all here for it.
 The sky's not the limit.

-— Thunderstruck starts playing.
+-> Thunderstruck starts playing.
 Everybody claps.
 There are fire effects everywhere.
-Rihanna plays the Zelda: Ocarina of Time soundtrack, but it's rock and roll 🔥🎸⚡.
+Rihanna plays the Zelda: Ocarina of Time soundtrack, but it's rock and roll !!!!!!!!!!! no chat gpt used for any of this sillyness. please do not me confunda.

 > “For a bunch of hairless apes, we've actually managed to invent some pretty incredible things.”
 > — *Ready Player One*